pikvm/pikvm/pages/flashing_os.md

 2. After power-up, Pi-KVM OS generates unique SSH keys and certificates.
 Do not turn off the Raspberry Pi until it's fully booted.

 3. Congratulations!
-Your Pi-KVM will be available via SSH (`ssh root@<addr>` with password `root` by default) and HTTPS (try to open in a browser the URL `https://<IP addr>`, the login `admin` and password `admin` by default).
+Your Pi-KVM will be available via SSH (`ssh root@<addr>` with password `root` by default) and HTTPS (try to open in a browser the URL `https://<addr>`, the login `admin` and password `admin` by default).
 For HTTPS a self-signed certificate is used by default.

-4. To change root password use command `passwd` via SSH or webterm.
+4. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.

 5. After installation, we recommend that you update your operating system:
     ```shell